JOB SEARCH ACTION PLAN

 What’s one thing I can do differently next week?

-Progress is better than perfection.
+Progress beats perfection.
 Confidence builds with movement.

 BONUS MINDSET TIP